David R. Swartz

 - American Religious History

-- “Global Encounters and the Evangelical Left,” in The Religious Left in Modern America: Doorkeepers of a Radical Faith (forthcoming with Palgrave Macmillan)
+“Global Encounters and the Evangelical Left,” in The Religious Left in Modern America: Doorkeepers of a Radical Faith (Cham, Switzerland: Palgrave Macmillan, 2018)

 - “Christ of the American Road: E. Stanley Jones, India, and Civil Rights,” Journal of American Studies (November 2017)

 - “The Evangelical Left,” 442-67, in Kurt W. Peterson, Thomas S. Kidd and Darren Dochuk, eds., American Evangelicalism: George Marsden and the Shape of American Religious History (Notre Dame, Ind.: University of Notre Dame Press, 2014).